BAM-PFA/guerrillatv/index.md

 # About Some of TVTV's Members

 Between 1972 and 1977 the TVTV collective attracted and lost dozens of members, contributors, collaborators, and hangers-on.
-Some of these later became household names (like Bill Murray, Harold Ramis, and Jim Belushi), and of the core members many went on to careers in Hollywood, academia, and the arts.
+Some of these later became household names (like Bill Murray, Harold Ramis, and John Belushi), and of the core members many went on to careers in Hollywood, academia, and the arts.
 Some of the core members of the group are listed here.